katyo/hid_def/README.md

 00000030  c0 c0                                             |..|
 ```

-This is result of converting binary representation back to text using `ridrd-convert` utility:
+This is result of converting binary representation back to text using `hidrd-convert` utility:

 ```
 Usage Page (Desktop),               ; Generic desktop controls (01h)